 Antibiotics can help when uveitis is due to infections, but otherwise, conventional treatment relies on steroid eye drops to ease the inflammation, in conjunction with drops that dilate the pupils (to prevent scarring).
 In my opinion, steroid drops should be used for short-term therapy to reduce symptoms but not for long periods of time, as they are suppressive, not curative.

 I recommend an anti-inflammatory diet consisting largely of vegetables, fruit, fish and whole grains, and suggest taking a natural anti-inflammatory product that contains ginger, turmeric, green tea and other herbs that moderate inflammation associated with autoimmune diseases.
 An antioxidant vitamin and mineral supplement formulated for eye health would also be a good idea.
-The Weil Vision Support Formula and Ocuvite are two good choices.
 In addition, I urge you to try mind/body approaches such as hypnosis or guided imagery to modify abnormal immune function and promote healing.
 Chinese medicine may also be effective.
 If your symptoms include sensitivity to light, be sure to wear dark glasses.

 Andrew Weil, M.D.

 A portion of the original material created by Weil Lifestyle on DrWeil.com (specifically, all question and answer-type articles in the Dr. Weil Q&A Library) is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.